These settings pertain to the interpretation and application of provisions from the National Building Code (NBC).

 This option can be saved as default for new member files and is saved for each member file.
 The default value is that it is not checked.

-You choose which application via the Sustained Live load due to... dropdown.
-This selection applies to all loads on the member, it is not possible to create storage loads and fluid loads on the same member.
-In Concept mode, all sustained loads on the structure are either controlled fluid loads or storage loads, according to the setting when the Design button is pressed.
+This selection applies to all loads on the member, it is not possible to create storage and equipment loads and liquids in tanks loads on the same member.
+In Concept mode, all live storage loads on the structure are either storage and equipment loads and liquids in tanks loads, according to the setting when the Design button is pressed.

 This option can be saved as default for new member files and is saved for each member file.

-Refer to Sustained Load Combinations for more information.
+Refer to Live Storage Load Combinations for more information.